OpenChain-Project/Japan-WG-General/License-Info-Exchange/Proposal/Proposal-of-SPDX-Lite.md

 A proposal of newly creating "SPDX Lite" has been discussed in subgroup of Japan WG.
 * SDPX Lite:
   * Should be easy to understand
-  * Should be easy to make
+  * Should be easy to make mannually
   * Should have enough information to comply with OSS license
   * Should have the affinity with SPDX, that means the subset of SPDX.